Pix4D/cogito/README.md

 ### Note

-It requires one and only one ["put inputs"] to be specified, otherwise it will error out.
+The put step requires one and only one ["put inputs"] to be specified, otherwise it will error out.
 For example:

 ```yaml
 on_success: